Digital-analog quantum simulation of fermionic models: Digital-analog quantum algorithm

 \section{Digital-analog quantum algorithm}

-As stated in the introduction, the digital-analog approach makes use of the native Hamiltonian in the platform system, together with single-qubit rotations, to implement the quantum computation.
-For simplicity, let us consider that the system in our control is governed by the Ising-type Hamiltonian
+The digital-analog approach makes use of the native Hamiltonian in the platform system, together with single-qubit rotations, to implement the quantum computation.
+For simplicity, let us consider that the system in our control is governed by the Ising with nearest-neighbor interactions Hamiltonian

-with $\beta$ a constant.
+with $\beta_i$ a coupling constant.
 This comprises the analog part of the simulation.
-Therefore, this Hamiltonian, along with one-qubit gates, is our resource for building the simulation of the Hamiltonian (\ref{eq:hubbard}).
-The central idea is to find a sequence of digital and analog blocks that maps the evolution $H_{I}$ onto $H_{Q}$ (\ref{eq:qubit_hamiltonian}).
+Therefore, this Hamiltonian, along with one-qubit gates, is our resource for building the simulation of the Hamiltonian~\eqref{eq:hubbard}.
+The central idea is to find a sequence of digital and analog blocks that maps the evolution under $H_{I}$ onto the evolution under $H_{Q}$~\eqref{eq:qubit_hamiltonian}.